pynicolas/document-segmentation-model/README.md

-# Document Segmentation Model
+# FairScan Segmentation Model

-This repository contains a lightweight, custom-trained model for document segmentation, designed for mobile applications.
+This repository contains a lightweight, custom-trained model for document segmentation.
-It is optimized for conversion to TFLite and intended for integration into ethical, privacy-respecting document scanning apps.
+Its purpose is to provide [FairScan](https://github.com/pynicolas/FairScan) with automatic document detection.

 ## Overview